New York's Wheelchair Taxi of Tomorrow: The Full Story

 Wheelchair accessible transport is still a major issue and one that has its horror stories in every state the country over.
 However, of late, New York seems to be at the center of the subject, with their famous yellow taxis causing controversy and confusion.

-Of a 13,200 strong fleet, only 233 of New York's taxis are wheelchair accessible.
+Of a 13,200 strong fleet, at the time of writing this article, only 233 of New York's taxis were wheelchair accessible.
 With a booming population that's always on the rise, that figure isn't nearly high enough to accommodate New York's 90,000 wheelchair users.
 What's more, their latest model, known as the "Taxi of Tomorrow," has also had its obstacles.

-When the city unveiled the Nissan NV200 in 2012, it became clear that the vehicle could only be retrospectively fitted for mobility adaptations and was, according to the Mayor, going to take over the entire yellow fleet for the next ten years.
-However, the federal Americans with Disabilities Act prohibits the use of vehicles as taxis if they are not accessible and, unless all of the NV200 vehicles were adapted before going on the road, they would be in violation of the law.
+When the city unveiled the Nissan NV200 in 2012, it became clear that the vehicle could only be retrospectively fitted for mobility adaptations and was, according to Mayor Michael Bloomburg, going to take over the entire yellow fleet for the next 10 years.
+However, the Americans with Disabilities Act prohibits the use of vehicles as taxis if they are not accessible and, unless all of the NV200 vehicles were adapted before integrating into the fleet, they would be in violation of the law.

-At the time of unveiling, Carlos Ghosn, chief executive officer of Nissan, said that the cab "had been designed so it can be modified for wheelchair users, without compromising the integrity of the vehicle."
+At the time of unveiling, Carlos Ghosn, chief executive officer of Nissan Motor Company, said that the cab "had been designed so it can be modified for wheelchair users, without compromising the integrity of the vehicle."
 In fact, to rectify the issue of inaccessibility, Nissan smartly partnered with BraunAbility to deliver the modifications to the highest possible standard.

-However, just weeks before the first NV200 cabs were set to appear on city streets (October 28, 2013), a State Supreme Court judge blocked the deal - not because of ADA violations, but because the TLC lacked the authority to force cab owners to purchase the vehicle.
+However, just weeks before the first NV200 cabs were set to appear on city streets (October 28, 2013), a State Supreme Court judge blocked the deal - not because of ADA violations, but because the Taxi and Limousine Commission (TLC) lacked the authority to force cab owners to purchase the vehicle.
 Although accessibility issues were not addressed in court, the judge's decision bought accessibility campaigners the extra time they needed.

 "We're overjoyed that the City has finally seen fit to treat us fairly," said Edith Prentiss, chair of the Taxis for All Campaign.
 "We believe this historic pact will soon make a huge difference for people who use wheelchairs - not only here in New York City but across the country."

-What's more, BraunAbility proud to offer several other conversions on Dodge and Toyota vans - both of which are currently being used throughout the city of New York.
+While the NV200 design has since been retired, the push for more accessibility in major cities like New York has continued.
+BraunAbility is proud to offer several other commercial conversions on Dodge and Toyota vans - both of which are currently being used throughout the city of New York.
 Our commitment to wheelchair accessible vehicles will ensure that more and more, wheelchair users are provided with stress-free, comfortable journeys that take all of their needs into account.